North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Performance Insights

-- With 64.5 points per game in ACC action, North Carolina is scoring 4.7 fewer points per game in conference games compared to its season average (69.2 PPG).
+- Offensively, North Carolina is putting up 64.5 points per game this year in conference tilts.
+As a comparison, its overall average (69.2 points per game) is 4.7 PPG higher.

-- Offensively, the Tar Heels have performed better at home this year, posting 73.7 points per game, compared to 64.2 per game in away games.
+- The Tar Heels score 73.7 points per game at home, compared to 64.2 points per game in road games, a difference of 9.5 points per contest.

-- North Carolina is ceding 54.1 points per game this year at home, which is 10.5 fewer points than it is allowing away from home (64.6).
+- North Carolina is allowing 54.1 points per game this season in home games, which is 10.5 fewer points than it is allowing away from home (64.6).

-- The Tar Heels' offense has been much less effective over their last 10 games, putting up 61.7 points a contest compared to the 69.2 they've averaged this season.
+- On the offensive side of the ball, the Tar Heels have struggled over their last 10 games, scoring 61.7 points per contest over that span as opposed to the 69.2 they've racked up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.